For many people, searching for a job means strictly considering full-time, permanent positions.

 Even if a temporary engagement doesn’t lead to a permanent position, the experience in a desired company can help you land a long-term job.

-4. A New Direction
+4. Find A New Direction

 A temporary position can also serve as a step in a new direction.
 Maybe you want to change things up a bit.

-5. Work Flexibility Rules
+5. Discover Better Flexibility

 Temporary work typically offers more flexibility than a permanent position.
 You can do your job well, and then go home.

-Typically, contract temporary workers can maintain a better work/life balance than full-time staff and aren’t expected to put in grueling 80-hour work weeks.
+Typically, contract temporary workers can maintain a better work-life balance than full-time staff and aren’t expected to put in grueling 80-hour work weeks.

 Most temporary positions are paid hourly, so even if you are asked to work late, you are adding to your paycheck.